USEPA/standardizedinventories/StandardLCIFormat.md

-LCI-Primer produces LCI files with standard fields.
-The field names are constant but ordering may change depending on which fields are provided
+LCI-Primer produces LCI in table form with standard fields.
+The field names are constant but ordering may vary depending on which fields are provided.

 #### Standard Fields
 Field | Type | Required? | Description